Misinformation on WhatsApp: Insights From the Caribbean Diaspora

 Though misinformation on WhatsApp is seemingly not a ubiquitous or pervasive problem for most people interviewed, responses point to key demographics associated with the spread of misinformation.
 Almost universally, respondents suggested that older family members were the main culprits of forwarding false information on the app.
 Several explanations were given for this including older people “just taking things at face value,” not being “tech-savvy,” having “more time on their hands,” and “just post[ing] so much more.”
 Speaking about her mother, one participant explained:

-screenshot 2023 09 22 at 5.57.18 pm
+Screenshot 2023 09 22 at 5.57.18 PM

 Like the participant’s mother, female family members were particularly singled out.
 The “WhatsApp aunties” was a familiar reprise, echoed with both exasperation and fondness.
 The occasional grandmother and mother-in-law were also mentioned.
 This is in keeping with other studies that showed gender impacts messaging behavior on WhatsApp.24